 Double The Tenants Means Double The Budget

 This is where having a roommate can really help.
-To get the negatives out of the way, yes, some roommates can make our lives a living hell.
-But, if we take the time to look for a decent roommate, along with a decent place to live, things might turn out just fine.
-Now onto the positives.
+To get the negatives out of the way, yes, some roommates can make our lives a living nightmare.
+However, if we take the time to look for a decent roommate, along with a decent place to live, things might turn out just fine.
 Having a roommate lets you look into options with a much higher budget.
-Those higher-priced options will almost definitely include bigger places than ones you would’ve gotten on your own.
+For example, let’s say on your own you are looking at a one-bedroom apartment for $1,000 a month.
+Instead of paying $1,000 a month alone, you may be able to find a two-bedroom apartment worth $1,700.
+That means you could pay less for your half at $850 a month instead of $1,000!
+Those higher-priced options will likely include bigger places than ones you would’ve gotten on your own.

-There’s an almost infinite amount of rental apartments out there.
-Most likely, you’ll find rental places at all price ranges.
-You’ll also find places to rent in almost all neighborhoods.
+There are so many different rental options out there to consider.
 What’s most important is to know what kind of place you want to live in, how long you want to stay, and how much you’re willing to pay for it.
-The budget helps you narrow down the neighborhoods and houses sizes that you can go for.
+The budget helps you narrow down the neighborhoods and house sizes that you can go for.
 Your length of stay will affect the number of your options, as well as the rental prices you might end up paying per month.

 You should always take your time to find the right place for you.
 Since you’ll be living in the place, you want to make sure you always enjoy being there.
-Search all platforms, compare different listings and prices.
-But beware of scams, and never pay for anything you haven’t seen yourself.
+Search all platforms, and compare different listings and prices, but beware of scams and never pay for anything you haven’t seen for yourself.
+Good luck!